HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ### Server-Timing

 Defined in the W3C Server-Timing specification, the Server-Timing header allows servers to communicate performance metrics about request processing back to the browser.
 This header communicates performance metrics directly through HTTP headers, transforming opaque server processing into observable and debuggable data.
-Specific to CDNs, Server-Tming headers can be useful for providing transparency into CDN edge processing time, origin fetch duration, or cache status without requiring additional monitoring infrastructure.
+Specific to CDNs, Server-Timing headers can be useful for providing transparency into CDN edge processing time, origin fetch duration, or cache status without requiring additional monitoring infrastructure.

 {{ figure_markup(
   image="cdn-http-server-timing-headers-mobile.png",